ITU-BDSA23-GROUP15/Chirp/docs/report.md

 ## Build, test, release, and deployment

 ## Team work

+- Get issue from teacher/customer/whoever
+- Create issue with the format described in readme
+- The issue is up for grabs by everyone in the "new column"
+- A fitting member(s) will pickup the issue and start working on it.
+- Issue moves to "In progress"
+- Link pull request to issue, to track progress
+- Pull request gets ready for review by members who worked on the issue.
+- Pull review is requested to those who didn't work on the issue
+- Pull request is reviewed/merged
+- Issue is moved to "Done"

 ## How to make _Chirp!_ work locally
 - Probably something about docker?
 The program cant run without docker I think?